mtcoffee/mtcoffee.github.io/_posts/2021-04-25-servicenow-automatically-set-assignment-group.md

 # Why not Assignment Rule?
 I was asked, why not create an assignment rule, after all its built into the product.
-For example a simple rule under System Policy -> Assignment defined using this script snippet work work.
+For example a simple rule under System Policy -> Assignment, defined using this script snippet will work.

 Sample snippet:
 ```
 if (JSUtil.notNil(current.cmdb_ci)) {
     current.assignment_group = current.cmdb_ci.support_group;